fuzzywalrus/Simple-Responsive-Resume-HTML-CSS/README.md

 * Pracitcal and Tasteful
 * Keep the Markup roughly 200 lines of HTML
 * Keep CSS lightweight and media queries minimal
-* Stay Javascript free
+* Stay Javascript free (The demo uses JQuery for demostration purposes)
-* Provide several layouts (The current layout favors individuals a few years of experience or more)
+* Provide several layouts (Currently this features two layouts based on experience)

 Ideally this resumé will only require basic knowledge of HTML.
 Job hunting is time consuming / stressful enough as it is writing and proofing cover letters, searching for jobs, interviewing.
 This template shouldn't make this process worse.